davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 ## Takeaways

 So in the end, I couldn’t simply follow the configuration playbook.
 I had to adjust the HDFS block size of my input, and I also had to tinker with the reducer container memory allocation.
-Understanding the nuts and bolts of how to tune a cluster and the reasons for those configurations is essential to making sure your Hadoop applications run to their maximal performance.
+Understanding the nuts and bolts of how to tune a cluster and its applications and the reasons for those configurations is essential to making sure your Hadoop applications run to their maximal performance.

 Setting up this Hadoop cluster has been an extremely rewarding entry into distributed computing.
 Look out for an upcoming blog post about writing custom MapReduce applications!